mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 The language should be along the lines of "unison does this wrong.
 I did X and should have gotten Y but Z happened".
 If you are about to write "I don't understand how to do X" or "If I did Y would it work", that is a clue that your message belongs on the users list and is not a bug report.
 The bug tracker is not a forum, and questions in the bug tracker will be summarily closed.

-Please set labels, and do not be offended if they are summarily adjusted.
-Typically, defect or crash is appropriate.
+Your issue, if not closed, will probably get labels with the maintainer's assessment of importance, difficulty, etc.  Do not worry about these decisions; bugs get fixed when someone submits a quality PR, and there is no team working on your high-priority bug.

 ## Feature requests

 Please understand that there are not a lot of people spending a lot of time maintaining unison, and that therefore requests for non-trivial features that would be useful to a tiny number of people are not necessarily a good tradeoff of the usefulness of the request vs the cognitive load of open tickets.
 Therefore, such speculative feature tickets may be closed.
 That said, well-articulated feature requests that are likely of interest to at least some others are welcome.

 Please phrase feature requests as "Add ability to do X" or something along those lines.
+Explain precisely what the new behavior is.
+Discuss alternative approaches and why the proposed behavior is correct.
+If you are unclear on what is desired, pick one of the mailinglists to discuss and crystallize first.